 - Identity documents of shareholders, directors and compliance officers

-- Proof of no criminal record from shareholders, directors and compliance officers (obtained within the last three months)
+- Evidence of no criminal record from shareholders, directors and supervisory officers (obtained within the last three months)

-The following general rules are applicable to a company of any structure:
+The following general rules apply to any company:

-- Initial capital contributions should be made prior to signing the Articles of Association unless the contributions in cash are deferred under the terms permitted by law
+- Initial capital contributions must be made prior to the signing of the Charter, unless cash contributions are deferred under conditions permitted by law

-- The value of a company’s share capital must always be expressed in euros, Portugal’s legal tender
+- The value of the company’s equity must always be expressed in euros, the legal tender of Portugal

-- The appointed directors must display willingness, technical competence and an understanding of the company’s activities and the entire business model
+- Appointed Directors must demonstrate readiness, technical competence and understanding of the company and the entire business model

-Irrespective of legal business structure, every crypto company must fulfil the following conditions:
+Regardless of the legal structure of the business, each crypto company must comply with the following conditions:

 Private Limited Liability Company (Lda)

-A Private Limited Liability Company (Lda) is among the most frequently used legal business structures in Portugal.
-Since the transfer of shares is restricted, this structure is usually chosen to establish small and medium size businesses.
+Private limited liability company (Lda) is one of the most commonly used legal business structures in Portugal.
+Since the transfer of shares is limited, this structure is usually chosen to create small and medium-sized businesses.

-- The name of the company consists of the freely chosen part, reference to the relevant business area and the word Limitada or its abbreviation Lda
+- The name of the company consists of a freely selected part, a link to the respective business area and the word Limitada or its abbreviation Lda

-- At least two shareholders (natural or legal persons, no residence requirements)
+- At least two shareholders (natural or legal persons, no residence requirement)

-- At least one director (can be a shareholder, no residence requirements but the Banco de Portugal expects that the director will be a resident of Portugal)
+- At least one director (may be a shareholder, no residential requirements, but the Bank of Portugal expects the director to be a resident of Portugal)

 - No obligation to appoint a board of directors

-- The general meeting is the company’s governing body that consists of at least one director and an accountant
+- The General Meeting is the governing body of the company, consisting of at least one director and accountant

-- No capital requirements but each quota must be of at least 1 EUR
+- No capital requirements, but each quota must be at least 1 EUR

-- A registered office is a prerequisite (this is where Portuguese authorities will send notices, bills and other official documents)
+- Registered office is a precondition (in this case, Portuguese authorities will send notifications, invoices and other official documents)

-Either an independent auditor or a supervisory board is required to audit the company’s financial statements annually if at least two of the below amounts are exceeded during two consecutive years:
+An annual audit of a company’s financial statements requires either an independent auditor or a review board if at least two of the following amounts have been exceeded for two consecutive years: